sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 As you might imagine, I'm not the only person who thinks they'd write more/better without the myriad distractions of the internet.
 I have a writer friend who goes to a cafe where she doesn't know the WiFi password to write.

 There are hardware solutions to be bought and sold as well: A company called Freewrite offers [a $649 "Smart Typewriter"](https://getfreewrite.com/products/freewrite-smart-typewriter-3rd-gen) that actually looks pretty awesome.
-I've also seen [some](https://www.reddit.com/r/AlphaSmart) [love](https://www.inputmag.com/reviews/the-alphasmart-neo-2-is-the-best-distraction-free-writing-tool-you-can-buy-right-now) for a device called the Alphasmart Neo2 Word Processor.
+I've also seen [some](https://www.reddit.com/r/AlphaSmart) [love](https://www.inputmag.com/reviews/the-alphasmart-neo-2-is-the-best-distraction-free-writing-tool-you-can-buy-right-now) for a device called the Alphasmart Neo2 Word Processor (coincidentally, [Freewrite just announced a similarly named "Alpha" product](https://alphasmart.com/reveal/) -- it's an active market, apparently).

 [This Medium post from 2021](https://medium.com/the-shadow/why-we-need-dedicated-modern-typewriters-c1597a72d25a) actually lists "An old laptop running Linux" as what the author calls a "modern typewriter."
 The author then, interestingly, hypothesizes what a "typewriter" Linux distro would look like -- just a text editor, a few themes and fonts, and, I'd stress, a great sync/back-up system.
 Wouldn't need to worry about sound, video, or browsers.
 Configured to be easy to install on a wide variety of hardware (to the extent that that is possible)...
 I agree -- that would be cool!